-Fire drill: A supervised practice of a mandatory evacuation of a building for a fire.
+Fire drill: A supervised practice of a mandatory evacuation of a building in the event of a fire.

 Fire-related injury: Any instance in which a person is injured as a result of a fire, including an injury sustained from a natural or accidental cause, while involved in fire control, attempting rescue, or escaping from the dangers of a fire.
 The term "person" may include students, faculty, staff, visitors, firefighters, or any other individuals.